aculab-com/aculabcall-notification-example/README.md

 #### iOS Network error

-if iOS throws [TypeError: Network request failed] when registering user (fetch function)
+If iOS throws [TypeError: Network request failed] when registering user (fetch function) make sure that the fetch function uses your machine's network internal IP found in networks eg. 192.168.0.19

-make sure that the fetch function uses your machine's network internal IP found in networks eg. 192.168.0.19
+I have encountered this issue while I was using localhost and local host IP (127.0.0.1).

-if the issue persists make sure your idb is up to date.
+If the issue persists make sure your [iOS development bridge (idb)](https://fbidb.io/docs/overview) is up to date.

-update idb command:
+update idb by running following command from app's root folder:

 ```cmd
 sudo pip3 install --upgrade fb-idb